benetech/Miradi-Online/README.md

 Miradi Online

-Sample Miradi XML Project are now in the repository.
+Sample Miradi XML Project files are now in the repository.